thumbliner/thumbliner/pep-talk.md

 ---

-> “The one who has the ball, commands the game.
-The one who doesn't have it, runs.”<br>
+> “The one who has the ball commands the game.
+The one who doesn't have it runs.”<br>
 > — Pep Guardiola

 ---